GilTRipper/create-rn-app/template/SETUP.md

 ## Troubleshooting

 ### Android Build Errors
-- Make sure you have added `google-services.json`
+- If using Firebase, verify `google-services.json` is present
 - Check that `GOOGLE_MAPS_API_KEY` is in `local.properties`
 - Clean build: `cd android && ./gradlew clean && cd ..`